-1 Introduction
+1. Introduction

-- 1.1 This document should be read in conjunction with 'Children missing education: Statutory guidance for local authorities' (Department for Education, January 2015) and with all relevant safeguarding policy and procedures - 1.2 The Education and Inspections Act 2006 introduced the statutory duty for local authorities to identify children who are not receiving a suitable education. - 1.3 There are many circumstances where a child may become missing from education so it is vital that local authorities make judgement on a case by case basis.
-The DfE identifies some of the circumstances that local authorities should consider when establishing their CME practices and policies (2015 Guidance): - Pupils at risk of harm/neglect - Children of Gypsy, Roma and Traveller (GRT) Families - Families of Armed Forces - Missing children/runaways - Children and young people supervised by the Youth Justice System - Children who cease to attend a school - 1.4 This document does not relate to the following groups of children/ young people: - Those on a school roll but who are not attending.
+- 1.1 This document should be read in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities' (Department for Education, September 2016) and with all relevant safeguarding policy and procedures including 'Keeping Children Safe in Education' (Department for Education, September 2016) - 1.2 The Education and Inspections Act 2006 introduced the statutory duty for local authorities to identify children who are not receiving a suitable education. - 1.3 There are many circumstances where a child may become missing from education so it is vital that local authorities make judgement on a case by case basis.
+The DfE identifies some of the circumstances that local authorities should consider when establishing their CME practices and policies (2016 Guidance): - Pupils at risk of harm/neglect - Children of Gypsy, Roma and Traveller (GRT) Families

+- Families of Armed Forces - Missing children/runaways - Children and young people supervised by the Youth Justice System - Children who cease to attend a school - 1.4 This document does not relate to the following groups of children/ young people: - Those on a school roll but who are not attending.
 These will be dealt with through existing attendance procedures.
 Arrangements are in place for the LA to respond to the 2013 OFSTED document 'Pupils Missing Out on Education: Low Aspirations, Little Access, Limited Achievement' which requires the LA to monitor those pupils not educated in the usual way.
 This document does not specifically relate to those children and young people but we recognise these are potentially vulnerable and at risk of becoming CME. - Those below statutory school age.
 If any childcare provider or other agency has any concerns about the whereabouts, safety or welfare of a child below statutory school age they should contact Children's Social Care or the police as appropriate.
-If any child is approaching statutory school age and it is felt they are at risk of becoming CME please refer to the named CME contact as described below - Those above statutory school age.
+If any child is approaching statutory school age and it is felt they are at risk of becoming CME please refer to the named CME contact as described below.
+Guidance for 'CME' in the 0-5 age group has been developed by Newcastle Local Authority. - Those above statutory school age.
 These young people would still be subject to colleagues following appropriate safeguarding and school registration procedures.
-Information regarding pupils identified as CME prior to reaching the end of statutory school age will be referred to the Connexions service if appropriate as being at risk of becoming NEET - 1.5 There are number of key posts within Newcastle that will support the implementation of this policy:

-The named CME contact for Newcastle upon Tyne Local Authority is:
+Information regarding pupils identified as CME prior to reaching the end of statutory school age will be referred to the Connexions service if appropriate as being at risk of becoming NEET - 1.5 The named CME contact for Newcastle upon Tyne Local Authority is: - Debbie Stewart Access and Attendance Service Newcastle City Council Civic Centre Barras Bridge Newcastle upon Tyne NE1 8QH